shukdevtroy/Image-Noise-Generator-APP/README.md

 ## Contact

-For questions or feedback, please open an issue on the GitHub repository or contact [your email].
+For questions or feedback, please open an issue on the GitHub repository or contact [your.email@example.com](mailto:shukdevdatta@gmail.com).

 ---